EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Introduction

-According to the above discussions, we revisit the potential benefits of combining eagle vision with vision transformers and propose a novel Bi-Fovea Self-Attention (BFSA) based on the unique bi-fovea physiological structure and visual properties of eagle eyes.
-As an improved variant of self-attention, BFSA can be used to extract feature representations of targets from coarse to fine, exhibiting highly computational efficiency and scalability.
-Additionally, we continue the design principle of the bi-fovea structure of eagle vision and introduce a Bi-Fovea Feedforward Network (BFFN).
-This BFFN is also inspired by neuroscience and is utilized to mimic the working way of biological visual cortex processes information in hierarchically and parallel.
-Furthermore, we utilize BFSA and BFFN to design a Bionic Eagle Vision (BEV) block as the basic building block, and follow the mainstream hierarchical design concepts~\cite{he2016deep, wang2021pyramid, wu2021cvt, guo2022cmt} to develop a general pyramid vision backbone network family called Eagle Vision Transformers (EViTs) This EViTs comprises four variants: EViT-Tiny, EViT-Small, EViT-Base and EViT-Large, for enhancing the applicability in various computer vision tasks.
-Figure~\ref{fig:flops_pamer} shows the performance comparison of EViTs with other vision transformer baselines on the ImageNet~\cite{russakovsky2015imagenet} dataset.
-To the best of our knowledge, this is the first work to combine eagle vision with vision transformer on large-scale datasets such as ImageNet~\cite{russakovsky2015imagenet} and is also the first study to propose a general vision backbone network family based on eagle vision.
+According to the above discussions, we revisit the potential advantages of combining eagle vision with vision transformer. {A Bi-Fovea Visual Interaction (BFVI) structure is derived from the unique physiological and visual characteristics of eagle eyes, which can integrate the benefits of both cascade and parallel structures, including hierarchical organization and parallel information processing.
+Thereafter, a novel Bi-Fovea Self-Attention (BFSA) mechanism and a Bi-Fovea Feedforward Network (BFFN) are proposed based on this design approach, which mimics the hierarchical and parallel information processing scheme of the biological visual cortex.
+As improved variants of self-attention and feedforward networks{, respectively, the} BFSA and BFFN can be used to help networks extract features in a coarse-to-fine manner, resulting in high computational efficiency and scalability.
+Furthermore, a Bionic Eagle Vision (BEV) block is designed as the basic building unit based on BFSA and BFFN.
+Following the mainstream hierarchical design concept~\cite{wang2022pvt, yao2023dual, zhu2023biformer}, a general family of pyramid vision backbone networks called Eagle Vision Transformers (EViTs) is developed by stacking BEV blocks.
+These} EViTs {include} four variants{, namely,} EViT-Tiny, EViT-Small, EViT-Base and EViT-Large, enhancing {their} applicability in various computer vision tasks.
+Figure~\ref{fig:flops_pamer} {presents} the {results of a} performance comparison {between the} EViTs {and} other convolutional neural networks and vision transformers on the ImageNet~\cite{russakovsky2015imagenet} dataset.
+To our knowledge, this is the first work to {integrate} eagle vision with vision transformers on large-scale datasets such as ImageNet~\cite{russakovsky2015imagenet}, and {it} is also the first study to propose a general {family of} vision backbone networks {on the basis of} eagle vision.